 AR3T pilot grant proposals are evaluated on the basis of (1) scientific merit, (2) the potential impact and significance in the field of Regenerative Rehabilitation, and (3) the potential to leverage future funding.
 Priority will be given to multidisciplinary proposals including more than one Principal Investigator.
+We will follow modified NIH R03 review criteria including:

 - Significance: Does the project address an important problem or a critical barrier to progress in the field of Regenerative Rehabilitation?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved for medical regenerative rehabilitation researchers?
 How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions in Regenerative Rehabilitation?